cannonkeys/ck-docs/docs/ripple-guide.md

-2. Now that you have tested that the PCB is working, remove the JST cable from the PCB, but keep it installed on the daughterboard..
-Flip the bottom case over and using the 4 small daughterboard screws, install the daughterboard ensuring the USB Type-C connection is aligned with the cut-out on the back of the case.
+2. Now that you have tested that the PCB is working, remove the JST cable from the PCB, but keep it installed on the daughterboard.
+Flip the bottom case over and using the 4 small daughterboard screws, install the daughterboard ensuring the USB Type-C connection is aligned with the cutout on the back of the case.

 !!!
 Note
-    **Note about the Daughterboard** - *The daughterboard has four screw holes but the screws that were sent with the board have a slightly taller than intended cap height, which causes issues with assembling.
+    **Daughterboard Screws** - *The daughterboard has four screw holes but the screws that were sent with the board have a slightly taller than intended cap height, which causes issues with assembling.
 Please only use the two innermost screws on the daughterboard to ensure the case assembles properly.*

 ![](images/ripple/06-daughterboard-install.jpg)

-3. Set the Bottom case aside and locate the PCB.
+3. Set the bottom case aside and locate the PCB.
 Install your Stabilizers into the PCB.
 It’s recommended to test their functionality and sound before continuing with the build.

 4. Once the stabilizers are functioning properly, install the switches into the PCB and Plate.
 Make sure that your switches are properly clipped into the plate.